Tradenomiliitto/tradenomiitti/README.md

 npm start
 ```

-You can click "Kirjaudu" to login as *Anni* test user.
+You can click "Kirjaudu" to login as *Aino* test user.
 You can also open `http://localhost:3000/kirjaudu/1` or `http://localhost:3000/kirjaudu/2` to use either of the two test user accounts: no SSO or members registry API required.

 Run tests: